+9 POLICY PROCESS

-9. Communication, Implementation, Monitoring and Review of Policy
+Communication, implementation, monitoring and review of policy

-This policy will be communicated to all stakeholders within TSH via the intranet and through the staff bulletin.
+This policy will be communicated to all stakeholders within the State Hospital via email, the hospital's intranet and through the staff bulletin.

-The Person Centred Improvement Service will facilitate communication with Patients.
+The Person Centred Improvement Service will facilitate communication with Patients and Carers.

-The PHSG as Advisory Group will be responsible for the implementation and monitoring of this policy.
+The Physical Health Steering Group as Advisory Group will be responsible for the implementation and monitoring of this policy.